dekarrin/ictiobus/docs/fishi-usage.md

 updated.

 Unlike other sections in FISHI, whitespace in `%%actions` sections has absolutely no semantic meaning anywhere and is completely ignored.
+The only place where one might encounter something contrary to this is the `()` symbol in certain places, described below.

 ### The Actions Entry